EndPointCorp/end-point-blog/2020/09/09/rclone-upload-to-cloud-from-cli.html.md

 ![The Google Drive API welcome screen](/blog/2020/09/09/rclone-upload-to-cloud-from-cli/rclone_google_api_4-full.png)

-Once you have enabled this, do not click ‘Create Credentials’ directly (This takes you to the wrong wizard).
+Once you have enabled this, do not click ‘Create Credentials’ directly — this takes you to the wrong wizard.
 Instead, click on Credentials in the left navigation pane, then ‘Create Credentials’, which gives you the option to just create OAuth credentials, which is what we need.

 ![The dashboard, showing how to navigate to the correct ‘Create Credentials’ screen](/blog/2020/09/09/rclone-upload-to-cloud-from-cli/rclone_google_api_5-full.png)